pantheon-systems/documentation/source/content/guides/git/02-git-config.md

 Some Git GUI clients, like SourceTree, do support the use of `ssh://` URLs to clone the code base.

+To configure this URL:

+1. Navigate to your Pantheon **Dev** environment > click  **Connection Info** > copy the **SSH clone URL**.

+1. Navigate to SourceTree > click **Clone a repository**.

+1. Paste the URL into the **Source URL** field.

+1. Remove `git clone` from the beginning of the URL.

-To configure this URL in SourceTree simply remove the `git clone` and the trailing space and 'my-site' name off the end of the command provided in the **Connection Info** section of your Pantheon Dashboard.
+1. Remove the trailing space and 'my-site' name from the end of the URL.

+provided in the **Connection Info** section of your Pantheon Dashboard.

-- Source URL: `ssh://codeserver.dev.xxx@codeserver.dev.xxx.drush.in:2222/~/repository.git`
+  - You Source URL should look like this: `ssh://codeserver.dev.xxx@codeserver.dev.xxx.drush.in:2222/~/repository.git`

-- Destination Path: The local path where you want to clone the repository.
+1. Populate the **Destination Path** field: The local path where you want to clone the repository.

-- Name: Your site name.
+1. Populate the **Name** field: Your site name.

 ![SourceTree git Configuration](../../../images/sourcetree-config.png)